practicalli/clojure/docs/clojure-cli/repl/troubleshooting.md

 ## REPL starts but requiring code fails

 Creating a new project is a fast way to check development tooling is working correctly.
-A project can be created with `clojure -T:project/create` (with [Practicalli Clojure CLI Config](/clojure/install/clojure-cli/) installed)
+A project can be created with `clojure -T:project/create` (with [:fontawesome-solid-book-open: Practicalli Clojure CLI Config](/clojure/install/clojure-cli/) installed)

 If a REPL process starts correctly for a new project but not the existing project, then its most likely one or more expressions in the existing project that are causing an error or the project `deps.edn` configuration.